ZCohortAcct/210-react-app/Lectures.md

 # Intro To React

 ## Key Topics

+10/13
 * State & Events
   * Changing state/props in other components - where is the best place to hold information
+* Lifecycle Methods
+* Which Lifecycle Methods exist and when to use them?
+* Best lifecycle methods for making fetches

 10/8 Thurs
 * Thinking in React - Toy Tale again!